Fivell/policies/source/sections/23-datica_hipaa_business_associate_agreement.md

       capitalized terms in this BAA will have the meanings set forth in the PaaS Agreement or in HIPAA.
 2. Additional Meanings.
-   - "Business Associate" shall mean Provider, or Datica Health, Inc.
+   - "Business Associate" shall mean Provider, or Versionista Health, Inc.
    - "HITECH ACT" shall mean the Health Information Technology for Economic and Clinical Health Act.
    - "Individual" shall have the same meaning as the term "individual" in 45 CFR